uetke/website_content/blog/python/03_HDF5_python.rst

       data = group['default']
       print('First data element: {}'.format(data[0]))

-The main difference when using ``visititems`` is that we have access not only to the name of the object that is being analyzed but also to the object itself.
+The main difference when using ``visititems`` is that we have accessed not only the name of the object that is being analyzed, but also the object itself.

 Storing Metadata in HDF5
 ************************
-One of the aspects that are often overlooked with HDF5 is that it comes prepared to store metadata attached to any group or dataset.
+One of the aspects that are often overlooked in HDF5 is that it designed to store metadata attached to any group or dataset.
 Metadata is crucial in order to understand, for example, where the data came from, what were the parameters used for a measurement or a simulation, etc. Metadata is what makes a file self-descriptive.
 Imagine you open older data and you find a 200x300x250 matrix.
 You know it is a movie, but you have no idea which dimension is time, nor the timestep between frames.

 Storing metadata into an HDF5 file can be achieved in different ways.
 The official one is by adding attributes to groups and datasets.